Xavier0301/db-54/part1/README.md

 dusk | 74906
 dawn | 40756

+## Conclusions

+We notice that most collisions happen during the day, which makes sense since there is a lot more traffic during that time.
+Dusk and dawn having much less collisions also makes sense as they only span two hours (despite those two hours being rush hour) whilst the other periods span ten hours.

 # Optimization Part
 We decided to optimize the 5 following queries : 2,3,7,8 and 10.